Method for noise-induced regularization in quantum neural networks

 \section{Quantum Noise Regularization}

 In the context of the results outlined in Fig.~\ref{fig:final_loss}, we propose that noise can be considered as a type of `quantum regularization.'
-The observation that the presence of a small amount of noise enhances the performance of the validation dataset while showing no improvement on the training dataset (as depicted in Fig.~\ref{fig:final_loss}) indicates that noise can have an effect analogous to the techniques of regularization commonly employed in classical machine learning.
 In other words, the noise described in Sec. \ref{sec:decoherence} has the ability to reduce the degree of overfitting and improve the model's ability to predict unseen data.
 In order to leverage this effect, we propose a method that allows for the level of noise in a QNN to be treated as a hyperparameter of the optimizer applied in the training phase by augmenting the quantum circuit with additional quantum gates or by the introduction of artificial noise.
 This method is applicable to both quantum emulators and quantum processing units:

 \begin{enumerate} \item An initial hybrid or fully quantum ansatz is specified based on some problem-specific criteria. \item Sources of quantum noise describing one or more quantum decoherence channels are then inserted into the ansatz after each gate operation. \item An input parameter is provided to these sources, enabling the adjustment of the level of decoherence $\gamma$. \item The value of the input parameter is then chosen based on performance metrics of the QNN applied to the problem, e.g \begin{itemize} \item Through the use of some optimization routine that minimizes the validation loss or some equivalent metric. \item Through a systematic selection of the noise parameter based on holistic constraints. \end{itemize} \end{enumerate}